jkarlin929/react-router/README.md

 - `path` - the url that should be matched
 - `component` - the component that should be rendered
-- `render` - jsx that should be rendered instead of using component
+- `render` - jsx that is rendered directly in the route

-A `route` requires a `path` prop which contains the route it's looking to match.

 ### Let's put both of these in action.